 Improper disposal of household hazardous waste can be a serious detriment to yourself, your community, and the environment.
 Throwing these materials away, dumping them down the drain, and storing them improperly can lead to water contamination, environmental damage, risk of explosion, and other dire consequences.

-The city of Montrose recommends that residents try alternatives to disposing household hazardous waste.
+The city of Montrose recommends that residents try alternatives to disposing of household hazardous waste.

-Buy only what you need – reducing the amount of hazardous materials you purchase will reduce the amount left over from a project.
+- Buy only what you need – Reducing the quantity of hazardous materials you purchase will reduce the amount that is left over from a project.
 For example, try getting a smaller bottle of pesticides for your front yard garden in order to reduce the waste.